VladimirMakaev/cqrs-journey-doc/Reference_03_ESIntroduction.markdown

 state of the system.
 Event sourcing can bring a number of benefits to other domains.

-# Why Should I Use Event Sourcing?
+# Why should I use Event Sourcing?

 So far, the only justification we have offered for event sourcing is the fact that it stores a complete history of the events associated with the